The best gay dating apps of 2026: Grindr is still king (even if we sometimes wish it wasnt)

 We have to talk about Grindr

 Of course, we can't talk about gay dating without talking about Grindr.
 It's still the undisputed king of gay dating apps, even if the user experience has been suffering of late.
 The free version of Grindr is now stuffed full of ads, leaving many guys longing for an alternative.
-Plus, because of its well-deserved reputation as one of the top hookup apps, it's not always the best option for making a love connection.
+Plus, because of its well-deserved reputation as a hookup app, it's not always the right place to make a love connection.

 "Grindr is a tried and true app that many queer men gravitate toward to find partners or for relationships that require lesser commitment, so it’s easy to point to it as the No. 1 app," Michelle Herzog, LMFT, AASECT-certified sex therapist, tells Mashable.
 "However, like Tinder, it’s gained a reputation as a hookup app — but that doesn’t mean there still aren’t men looking for long-term commitments, either."